What to Expect From a Herniated Disc Settlement in Texas

 In addition to physical tests, a physician may also use imaging tests to identify a herniated disc.
 The most common method of testing for a herniated disc is through the use of magnetic resonance imaging (MRI).
 However, it is important to note that a herniated disc cannot be identified using an x-ray.

-Without verifying your injuries, proving that you are entitled to compensation can be difficult.
+Without verifying your injuries, proving that you have entitlement to compensation can be difficult.
 Thus, testing and diagnosis are crucial steps in the settlement process.

 Herniated Disc Settlement Calculator: Determining Your Herniated Disc Settlement Value